 So then: I wish you a life of genuine action and of actual happening, a life of as much happiness as you know what to do with—and a bit more.
 Go forth, find a place you can love, and help to make it “what it was always meant to be.”* Go forth and change the world—for the better.

-The following books by Dr. Brann may be purchased at a 30% discount with the code ICEB: Homeric Moments, Feeling Our Feelings, The Logos of Heraclitus, Un-Willing: An Inquiry into the Rise of Will’s Power and an Attempt to Undo It, The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings, and Then & Now: The World’s Center and the Soul’s Demesne.
-Additional books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+The following books by Dr. Brann may be purchased from her publisher with a 20% discount: How to Constitute A World, Homeric Moments, Feeling Our Feelings, The Logos of Heraclitus, Un-Willing: An Inquiry into the Rise of Will’s Power and an Attempt to Undo It, The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings, and Then & Now: The World’s Center and the Soul’s Demesne.
 This essay was given as the 2016 Commencement Address to St. John’s Santa Fe campus.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).